Step-by-Step: Create Docker Image from a Running Container

 sudo usermod -aG docker $USER

-Log and out log back in so the changes take effect.
+Logging out and logging back in to ensure the changes take effect.

 Create Docker Image from a Running Container